Pushpindar Singh: Fiza'Ya: Psyche of the Pakistan Air Force

 His book, Fiza'Ya: Psyche of the Pakistan Air Force with author Ravi Rikhye and photographer Peter Steinmann was a groundbreaking reference book on the history on the Pakistan Air Force, and was written to document the history of the Pakistan Air Force's investments and their military history, it is the primary resource for the Pakistan Air Force, their aviators, military historians and researchers.
 The book showcases how Pakistan, despite all the political turmoil it has gone through, could still produce a first-class air force.
 It was and is heavily appreciated by Pakistani politicians and aviators alike, including Prime Minister Nawaz Sharif, Air Marshal Malik Nur Khan, Air Commodore Sayed Sajad Haider, Air Chief Marshal Zaheer Ahmad Babar Sidhu and many more- and is used as one of the primary reference books of the Pakistan Air Force.
-Pushpindar Singh Chopra promoted Indo-Pakistan friendship, was a great admirer of the Pakistan Air Force despite the rocky relationship with his home country.
+Pushpindar Singh promoted Indo-Pakistan friendship, was a great admirer of the Pakistan Air Force despite the rocky relationship with his home country.

 The Pakistan Fiza’Ya (Pakistan Air Force) plays a role in the psyche of its nation unmatched by any Air Force in the world except that by the Israeli Air Force.
 The PAF’s motto, loosely translated from Persian is ‘Lord of All I Survey’.
 It calls itself ‘The Pride of the Nation’, and is exactly that.